-Income taxes for the three months ended February 28, 2018 included \$303.0 million of discrete tax benefits consisting of the following: (i) the \$297.9 million net benefit associated with the U.S. Tax Act, described below, (ii) \$3.4 million of excess tax benefits associated with share-based compensation, and (iii) \$2.2 million related to the reversal of unrecognized tax benefits and related interest associated with the expiration of statutes of limitation in non-US jurisdictions, offset by a \$0.5 million net detriment related to the revaluation of deferred tax assets related to legislation enacted in a non-US jurisdiction in our first quarter.
+Income taxes for the six months ended May 31, 2018 included \$305.4 million of discrete tax benefits consisting of \$297.9 million net benefit associated with the U.S. Tax Act, described below, \$4.5 million of excess tax benefits associated with share-based compensation and \$3.5 million related to the reversal of unrecognized tax benefits and related interest associated with the expiration of statutes of limitation in non-U.S. jurisdictions, offset by a \$0.5 million net detriment related to the revaluation of deferred tax assets related to legislation enacted in a non-U.S. jurisdiction in our first quarter.

-As more fully described in note 8 of the accompanying financial statements, the U.S. Tax Cuts and Jobs Act ("U.S. Tax Act") was enacted in December 2017.
+As more fully described in note 8 of notes to the accompanying financial statements, the U.S. Tax Act was enacted in December 2017.
 The U.S. Tax Act significantly changed U.S. corporate income tax laws by, among other things, reducing the U.S. corporate income tax rate to 21% starting in calendar year 2018 and creating a territorial tax system with a one-time transition tax on previously deferred post-1986 foreign earnings of U.S. subsidiaries.
 Under GAAP (specifically, ASC Topic 740 Income Taxes), the effects of changes in tax rates and laws on deferred tax balances are recognized in the period in which the new legislation is enacted.
-We recorded a net benefit of \$297.9 million associated with the U.S. Tax Act during the three months ended February 28, 2018.
+We recorded a net benefit of \$297.9 million associated with the U.S. Tax Act during the six months ended May 31, 2018.
 This amount included a \$376.5 million benefit from the revaluation of our net U.S. deferred tax liabilities as of January 1, 2018, based on the new lower corporate income tax rate offset, in part, by an estimated net transition tax impact of \$78.6 million.
-That net transition tax impact is comprised of the mandated one-time transition tax on previously deferred post-1986 foreign earnings of U.S. subsidiaries estimated at \$72.3 million, together with additional foreign withholding taxes of \$6.3 million associated with previously unremitted prior year earnings of certain foreign subsidiaries that were no longer considered indefinitely reinvested, which were recognized as a component of our income tax expense for the quarter ended February 28, 2018.
+That net transition tax impact is comprised of the mandated one-time transition tax on previously deferred post-1986 foreign earnings of U.S. subsidiaries estimated at \$72.3 million, together with additional foreign withholding taxes of \$6.3 million associated with previously unremitted prior year earnings of certain foreign subsidiaries that were no longer considered indefinitely reinvested, which were recognized as a component of our income tax expense for the six months ended May 31, 2018.

 The Securities and Exchange Commission issued Staff Accounting Bulletin No. 118 ("SAB 118") on December 23, 2017.
 SAB 118 provided a one-year measurement period from a registrant's reporting period that includes the U.S. Tax Act's enactment date to allow registrants sufficient time to obtain, prepare and analyze information to complete the accounting required under ASC 740.
-As more fully disclosed in note 8 of the accompanying financial statements, the \$297.9 million net benefit recognized during the three months ended February 28, 2018 related to the U.S. Tax Act was provisional and changed during the measurement period, which ended during the quarter ended November 30, 2018, as a result of, among other things, changes in interpretations and assumptions we made, guidance issued and other actions taken as a result of the U.S. Tax Act different from those previously assumed.
-As more fully described in note 12 of notes to consolidated financial statements included in our Annual Report on Form 10-K for the year ended November 30, 2018, we recognized a \$301.5 million income tax benefit, net, associated with the U.S. Tax Act during the year ended November 30, 2018.
+As more fully disclosed in note 8 of notes to the accompanying financial statements, the \$297.9 million net benefit recognized during the first half of 2018 related to the U.S. Tax Act was provisional and changed during the measurement period, which ended during the quarter ended November 30, 2018, as a result of, among other things, changes in interpretations and assumptions we made, guidance issued and other actions taken as a result of the U.S. Tax Act different from those previously assumed.
+As more fully described in note 12 of notes to the consolidated financial statements included in our Annual Report on Form 10-K for the year ended November 30, 2018, we recognized a \$301.5 million income tax benefit, net, associated with the U.S. Tax Act during the fiscal year ended 2018.